 - The return journey to your hotel in Sigiriya/Dambulla – 1hour

-Polonnaruwa Quadrangle is a raised stone banked site in the direction of north from the inner-city of Polonnaruwa ancient city.
-There are numbers of important monuments are built on the site.
+Polonnaruwa Quadrangle coming under the most important places to visit in Polonnaruwa.
+The quadrangle is placed on a stone-banked site in the direction of north of the inner-city of Polonnaruwa ancient city.
+There are a number of important monuments are built on the site.
 Most places were constructed for the purpose of storing the tooth relic of Buddha.

 The age of Thuparama is not known to anybody but most archaeologists opine it was originated during the medieval period, nearly 1000 years old.
 The external ornamentation of the building had been very helpful to judge the antiquity of the temple.
 Thuparama is one of the three image houses in Polonnaruwa and other image houses are also located near Thuparama.

 There is a large collection of murals on the outside wall of Thuparama.
 Round the building is lions with a fore-paw raised.
-Thuparama is a brick building and it is the best-preserved historical monuments in Polonnaruwa.
+Thuparama is a brick building and it is the best-preserved historical monument in Polonnaruwa.
 This impressive building had been an image house.
-There are several standing and a seated Buddha statue even today.
+There are several standing and seated Buddha statues even today.
 It is difficult to imagine this image house was in very bad condition as it was discovered during the British administration in the country.

 There are four entrances to the large brick building of the Baddhasipapasada which has arches as the window on all four walls.
-A point worthy of note is that among the thick coats of plaster on the brickwork there is a red coloured plaster too.
-In the centre of the hall, there is a square platform with provision for a canopy over it.
+A point worthy of note is that among the thick coats of plaster on the brickwork there is a red-colored plaster too.
+In the center of the hall, there is a square platform with a provision for a canopy over it.
 It is here that the monastic ceremonies and rites were performed.

-North of the chapter house the other monuments of the Alahan pirivena can be reached either directly from the western side of the former monuments, of along the ancient road at low level on the eastern side.
+North of the chapter house the other monuments of the Alahan pirivena can be reached either directly from the western side of the former monuments, or along the ancient road at a low level on the eastern side.

 The main approach to the premises of the Lankathilaka is by a pathway westwards from the ancient road, by way of flights of steps across two terraces.
 On either side of the path on the terraces, there are cells for the monks of the monastery.
 As the third terrace is reached to the left of the visitor there is to be seen a conserved stone pavilion which takes the form of a bayed structure.
 The pillars are ornamented rather like those of the Atadage in the Quadrangle.
 The stylobate is devoted to a dado of lions reliefs, and there are two entrances, east and west to the pavilion.